chef/chef-web-docs/content/chef_client_security.md

 When you install Chef Workstation, it creates a `trusted_certs` directory.
 The Chef Workstation `trusted_certs` directory is located:

-- Windows: `C:\chef\trusted_certs`
+- Windows: `C:\.chef\trusted_certs`
-- All other systems: `/.chef/trusted_certs`
+- All other systems: `~/.chef/trusted_certs`

-When you bootstrap a node, the Chef Infra Client copies the SSL certificates for the Chef Infra Server to `/.etc/chef`.
+When you bootstrap a node, the Chef Infra Client copies the SSL certificates for the Chef Infra Server to `/etc/chef`.
 A node `trusted_certs` directory is located at:

-- `/.etc/chef` (Chef Infra supports Linux nodes)
+- `/etc/chef` (The Chef Infra Server runs on Unix/Linux platforms)

 ### SSL_CERT_FILE